EllieMP/koa-api-boilerplate/readme.md

 Feel free to customize the boilerplate according to your specific project requirements.
 Here are a few suggestions:

 - Add or modify routes in the `src/routes` directory.
+- Add or modify corolating controllers in the `src/controllers` directory.
 - Implement additional middleware functions in the `src/middlewares` directory.
 - Extend the error handling logic in the `src/middlewares/errorHandler.js` file.
 - Modify the server configuration in the `config` directory.